HarshaSiddagangaiah/CS-211-Lab-Documents/Lab07-Functions_as_arguments/doc/HOWTO.md

 In the example found at the bottom of these instructions, I'm using integers as keys: 1 for total_sum, 2 for square, and 3 for magnitude.
 However, you can use strings or whatever you'd like.

 ### Step 3
-Create a Python class called FunctionDispatcher.
+Create a Python class called `FunctionDispatcher`.

 The init method should receive a dictionary of functions like the one you created in Step 2.

 Its only method is called `process_command` and receives two arguments:

-A key indicating the command to execute
+- A key indicating the command to execute
-A list of integers
+- A list of integers
 The `process_command` method should then just use the key to call the appropriate function on the array of integers and return the result.

 Once done, you should be able to run code like the following: